 Ethical stance: We adhere to the highest aspirational ethics.
 We provide a safe place to grow – where confidentiality, compassion, respect, trustworthiness, competence, integrity and appreciation of human diversity are the guiding principles.

-Research and Theory: Our services are grounded in an asset-based model of programming that integrates important cutting-edge psychological research and theory with compassion.
-In the communities we serve, we are a major force in defining and implementing the best practices for services for girls and their families.
+Research and Theory: Our services are grounded in an asset-based model of programming that integrates important cutting-edge research and theory with compassion.
+In the communities we serve, we are a major force in defining and implementing the best practices for services for girls, gender-expansive individuals, young adults, and families.

-Inspiration: We draw inspiration from social movements, past and present, that have sought to make a difference in the lives of girls and women.
-We are indebted to those who have come before us, those who have worked tirelessly for women’s suffrage, women’s education, civil rights, gender equality, and women’s health.
-We carry a profound appreciation of this history into our 21st century work with girls.
+Inspiration: We draw inspiration from social and racial justice movements, past and present that have sought to make a difference.
+We are indebted to those who have come before us, those who have worked tirelessly for women’s suffrage, women’s education, civil rights, gender and racial equality, and health care.
+We carry a profound appreciation of this history into our 21st century work with our community.

 As an organization dedicated to empowering girls, their families and their circles of community, we have been thinking deeply about our role in empowering gender non-conforming, non-binary and trans youth.
 Coinciding with our own deep reflections, we find that parents, teens and young adults are asking more frequently about services for youth who may be questioning or who may not identify with their gender assigned at birth.
 We thought it would be helpful to share about our approach to working with gender diversity.
 This spectrum of gender diversity includes but is not limited to gender non-conforming, transgender, non-binary and gender-questioning youth.
 We describe our practice here at the Institute as trans affirmative.
 We are committed to providing culturally competent, developmentally appropriate, respectful, aware therapy to gender non-conforming, transgender and non-binary youth and their families.
 Our approach is individualized, interdisciplinary, and collaborative.